Your Sleep Guide: Sleep Regressions by Age

 Reading time:

-By: Dahlia Rimmon
+By: Dahlia Rimmon, MS, RDN

 Once you’ve survived the newborn phase and your baby starts sleeping through the night (fingers crossed!), it might feel like you’ve finally got this parenting thing figured out.
 But just when you’re about to celebrate your newfound evening freedom, your baby hits a new milestone and their sleep goes haywire, leaving you feeling frustrated, confused, and exhausted.
 Welcome to sleep regressions – a normal part of baby development, even if you’ve completed formal sleep training.